beingralph/Github-API-Dashboard/README.md

-# Github-API-Dashboard
+# GitHub API Dashboard

-A small Python script that connects to the GitHub API and fetches repo details like stars, forks, and last updated time.
-Built to practice API authentication and JSON handling.
+A small script that fetches repository details (stars, forks, last update) using the GitHub REST API.
+I built this to practice working with APIs and JSON responses.

+## How to run
+1. Clone repo
+2. Install requests: `pip install requests`
+3. Run: `python main.py`

+## Example output